icub-tech-iit/documentation/docs/ft_sensors/ft_sensors_imu.md

 The same applies to the corresponding gyroscope data.

-**Notice the preprocessor condition aimed to guarantee the correct behaviour for other boards using a BNO055 IMU** preventing unwanted behaviors.
+**Notice how the preprocessor condition aimed to guarantee the correct behaviour for other boards using a BNO055 IMU** preventing unwanted behaviors.

 ## Outlook
 As a future step, we may consider implementing the full transformation that includes the non-intertial terms.